7 Hacks That Will Make Your Closet & Clothes Smell Amazing

 Not only do coffee grounds absorb bad odors, but they also just smell kind of amazing on their own.
 So to make your closet and clothes smell amazing, fill a container with grounds, poke a few holes in the lid, and store it in your closet.
 Just make sure to recycle your grounds at least once a month so everything stays fresh.

-If you keep vintage pieces or perhaps are just pulling out some sweaters from storage, vodka can actually help kill musty odors.
+If you keep vintage pieces or perhaps are just pulling out some sweaters from storage, vodka can actually help eliminate musty odors.
 Try mixing some in a one-to-one ratio with water in a spray bottle.
 Lightly spritz over any areas that smell stale, and hang your clothes in a well-ventilated area.
 Just be sure to test the mixture on a small, unnoticeable area first.

 6. Essential Oils